licton/lovelicton/content/events_january_2019.md

 * Monday, January 21st, @ 9AM-12PM, [Trees for Seattle MLK Day of Service: Licton Springs Work Party](https://www.facebook.com/events/289340921720168/), N 85th St & Meridian Ave N, Seattle, WA 98103
 Join us to celebrate Martin Luther King Jr. Day of Service by getting outside!
 Volunteers will remove aggressive, invasive blackberry that threatens beautiful neighborhood trees, and reclaim a neighborhood green space that needs some love.
 This is a great opportunity to make your mark on your neighborhood landscape while connecting with friends and neighbors.

+### Social & Networking Events:
+*   Sunday, January 6th, @ 4:30-6PM, [Strathmore Paper Demo](https://www.facebook.com/events/512968175890002/), Seattle Artist League, 10219 Aurora Ave N.
+Jamee Linton-Kelly, Artist Educator for Strathmore Artist Papers™, will present “The Essentials of Paper”, a 90-minute hands-on presentation on Strathmore Drawing and Watercolor Papers.
+The presentation will focus on how understanding a paper’s fiber, weight, texture, surface, grade and permanency affect an artist’s choice and usage of fine art paper.
+Attendees participate in hands-on exercises, using a selection of papers and drawing materials.
+The goal of the presentation is to provide information to help artists select the right papers for their medium and techniques.

 ### Community Engagement Events:
 *   Wednesday, January 2nd, @ 7PM-8:30PM, [SPD North Precinct Advisory Council](http://seattlenpac.blogspot.com/), Cascadia Elementary School’s library, 1700 N 90th St.
 Questions and informal networking with law enforcement and community members follows the agenda for about 15 minutes.
 NPAC meetings are open to the public and people concerned about public safety are encouraged to attend.